CHOOSE A DEPARTMENT BELOW:

 10th

-Prerequisites: A minimum 3.25 unweighted cumulative GPA, final grade of 92 in English 9 or 85 in Honors English 9, and departmental approval.
+Prerequisites: Final grade of 92 in English 9 or 85 in Honors English 9, and departmental approval.

 • Honors British Literature